wlads/reefpoints/source/posts/2014-06-23-goodbye-heroku.md

 ## Fixes for All

-The major downside to hosted devops is that when something goes wrong that effects everyone you usually have to wait until they make the fix for **everyone** before your app comes back up.
+The major downside to hosted devops is that when something goes wrong that affects everyone you usually have to wait until they make the fix for **everyone** before your app comes back up.
 What should probably be a 5 minute downtime *at most* turns into a 30 minute downtime **at least**.